No matter how much research you do, not every marketing campaign will get positive results.

 - the sales copy or product descriptions

-- feature image
+- featured image

 In an email, you might test the title, images, links, CTAs, or segmenting options.
-In a paid ad, especially a text ad (like a search ad), you have fewer things to change, and so you might test the main headline, the offer, or targeting.
+In a paid ad, especially a text ad (like a search ad), you have fewer things to change, so you might test the main headline, the offer, image, or targeting.

-Testing different offers is also important.
+Testing different offers is crucial.
 Just make sure that each person is always offered the same promotion.
 For example, if a free gift is offered to group A, and a discount is offered to group B, then you want to make sure that group A always contains the same visitors, as does group B.

 You can also test the full path of conversion.
 For example, you might test newsletter A with landing page A, and newsletter B with landing page B. Later, you may want to test newsletter A with landing page B, and vice versa.

 This can give you a better idea of what is working, especially if you’re getting mixed results or if the results are very close.
 Here are a few other tests you can run.

 Practical A/B Testing Examples to Inspire Your Next Campaign

 Now that we’ve covered what A/B testing is, what you can test, and how to do it, let’s look at a few examples.
 These should help highlight the power of A/B testing—and what you could be missing if you aren’t using them.

 GRENE, an online retailer, ran an A/B test to find a way to make it easier for users to find the products they were looking for.
 In the original version (left), the product took up the entire page on mobile devices.
 Users were finding it difficult to scroll through the different options.